Shear measurement bias I: dependencies on methods, simulation parameters and measured parameters: Results

 \subsection{Other tests and results}

-In the previous sections we showed the most important bias dependences found from this study.
-However, we have performed other tests where we do not see a strong impact on ellipticity or shear bias but they are worth to mention.
+In the previous sections, we show the most important bias dependences found from this study.
+Here we discuss some other tests where we do not see a strong impact on ellipticity or shear bias but are nevertheless worth mentioning.

-First, we find additive bias to be weakly dependent on most of the properties, being always significantly smaller than multiplicative bias.
-Because of this, in this work we focus on multiplicative bias only.
+First, we find additive bias to be weakly dependent on most of the properties, always being significantly smaller than multiplicative bias.
+Because of this, we only focus on multiplicative bias in this work.

-Second, we have repeated the study from the simulated images where we forced them to be centered in the stamps.
-In this case we run \cgfit\ but keeping the parameters of the center positions fixed to the correct ones in the fitting process.
-We compare these results with the original case in order to see the impact of miscentering in this method and these images.
+Second, we repeated the study from the simulated images; this time, we forced them to be centred in the stamps.
+In this case, we ran \cgfit\ but kept the parameters of the centre positions fixed to the correct ones in the fitting process.
+We compared these results with the original case in order to see the impact of miscentring in this method and these images.
 We do not find significant differences in the multiplicative bias, and for this reason we do not show the results in the paper.
-We find a small improvement on the amplitude of the additive bias which makes it consistent with \ksb, indicating that \ksb\ is not affected by the miscentering as it is \cgfit.

-We also study the $+$ and $\times$ components of shear and ellipticity bias, but we find consistent results with respect to the $1$ and $2$ components (except, as expected, for the properties related to orientation).
-We show some of the results of these components in Appendix \ref{sec:app_px}.
+We find a small improvement on the amplitude of the additive bias, which makes it consistent with \ksb, indicating that \ksb\ is not affected by the miscentring like \cgfit\ is.
+We also studied the $+$ and $\times$ components of shear and ellipticity bias, but we find consistent results with respect to the $1$ and $2$ components (except, as expected, for the properties related to orientation, where the $+$ and $\times$ components are uncorrelated with the pixel directions).

-Finally, we study the effect of the PSF by repeating the same test from the same images but applying an isotropic Gaussian PSF.
-The bias dependencies found are the same in both cases, and the PSF anisotropies only affect the precision of our measurements.
+Finally, we studied the effect of the PSF by repeating the same test from the same images but applying an isotropic Gaussian PSF.
+The bias dependencies found are the same in both cases, and the PSF anisotropies only affect the error bars of our measurements.
 This result can be expected from the fact that we used the knowledge of the PSF for the shape estimation in both methods; therefore, this test does not reflect the errors of the methods originating from untracked PSF errors and their anisotropy.